NiccoloSalvini/thesis/docs/02-scraping.md

 As a partial solution a more robust scraping code can be obtained integrating the existing code with accurate content text mining techniques together with unit testing integration tools like `testthat` @testthat and `usethis` @usethis.
 The latter packages also bring improvements during software development and ex-post a *TDD* (i.e.Test-Driven Development @TDD_2004) approach would have cut API software development time.
 Furthermore a very popular tool to develop and automate test API is [Postman](https://www.postman.com/), which is very convenient when POST endpoints are available, since for the moment are not in existence it is not used and the default [Swagger](https://editor.swagger.io/) interface takes its place.
 It must be said also that @Rcrawler is designed to scrape a vast number of websites, as opposite the scraping functions here presented are exclusively built on top of immobiliare.it, even though they can be extended to other related website with no effort, for reasons pointed out in the initial part of section \@ref(webstructure).
 The way this scraping functions handle errors really facilitates responsive and fast debugging but this can not be by any means neither automatized nor notified to the maintainer.
 The API frequently needs to be tested and to resort to CI.
 A better way to move toward would be integrating a CI/TD approach as said few lines ago.
+On the parallel computing side further performance improvement could be obtained using a new born package called `doAzureParallel` which is built on top of the foreach. doAzureParallel enables different Virtual Machines operating parallel computing throughout Microsoft Azure cloud.
+This comes at a substantial monetary cost adn it is definetely not the first choice.
+Nonetheless it would perfectly match the need given that parallel back ends shrinks run time by accelerating the number of requests sent among different processors/cores or cluster, even though actually the goal is to differentiate sessions.
+Cloud Virtual Machines allow from one hand to further add computational capabilties (more processore more cores), from the other they can internalize requests among different machines (a pool of agents for each VM), extending even more the linear combination of IDs.

 Moreover error messages can not sometimes be printed out in console and be undesrtood while in parallel beckend. as it is shown the [stackoverflow reproducible example](https://stackoverflow.com/questions/10903787/how-can-i-print-when-using-dopar).
 As a consequence to that each time an error occurs the "main" functions needs to be taken out of from the parallel back end and separately evaluated.
 This is time consuming but for the time being no solutions have been found.

 ## Legal Profiles (ancora non validato)